 Vitamin B: too much or not enough?

 B vitamins are found naturally in various plant and animal food.
 However, should you decide to take supplements for it, you have to know how much of it you should be taking per day.
-The good news is that most B vitamins do not have a daily maximum limit and there is no possibility of toxic over-consumption.
+The good news is that most B vitamins do not have a daily maximum limit, and there is no possibility of toxic over-consumption.
 However, you still have to watch out for those that do have a toxic effect when taken too much.
 You also have to be aware if you are taking too little of the supplements, especially that vitamin B deficiency can affect your physical and cognitive performance.

 There is little to no adverse side effect if you take vitamin B supplements, while too little intake will cause you a lot of different health problems.
 For biohackers, this vitamin complex is an essential part of their regimen because of the innumerable benefits.